dhanushreeanil/job-app/README.md

 # USER JOB APPLICATION
-A front-end app for submission job application form and review of the application by employer.
+A front-end app for submission job application form and review of the application by employee.

-🛠 Technologies

-💻 JavaScript | ES6

-🌐 ReactJS

-🔧 Git

-📦 react-router-dom, axios